VOLUME 3 GENERAL TECHNICAL ADMINISTRATION

 submission must be returned to the operator with a written explanation of why

 it is unacceptable.
-The operator shall be advised that FAA will take no further action until an acceptable plan is submitted.
+The operator shall be advised that the FAA will take no further action until an acceptable plan is submitted.

-PIs and CSI (if applicable) or the certification team, if applicable, conduct a thorough analysis and evaluation
+PIs and CSI (if applicable) or the certification team, if applicable, conduct a thorough analysis and evaluation of the operator’s plan.

-to the operator’s letter of request is acceptable and consistent with the proposed
+operator’s letter of request is acceptable and consistent with the proposed

-1) FAA has approved operator’s emergency training program.
+1) The FAA has approved operator’s emergency training program.

 2) Evacuation procedures in the operator’s manuals, including

 individual crewmember assignments, are realistic, can be practically accomplished, and comply with §

 (b) or §